razorbanana/diaries_project/README.md

 Project Idea: Advanced Diary Application

 **Overview**
-Develop an advanced diary application that allows users to create, categorize, and manage their diary entries.
+Develop an advanced diary application that allows users to create, and manage their diary entries.
 The platform will feature user authentication, categorized notes, archiving, commenting on public diaries, and user management functionalities such as reporting and blocking users.

 **Key Features**
 User Authentication and Authorization: Implement user registration, login, and role-based access control (e.g., user, admin).